AudriBanik/finalproject/README.md

 ### How to Use
 1. Make a local copy of the repository.
-2. Launch and operate the Jupyter Notebook or Google Colab notebook [Perceptual_Loss_in_VAE.ipynb](Perceptual_Loss_in_VAE.ipynb) in your preferred environment.
+2. Launch and operate the Jupyter Notebook or Google Colab notebook [final.ipynb](final.ipynb) in your preferred environment to train the models and evaluate their RMSE and training time comparison.
-3. Use the notebook's instructions to experiment with the VAE models and evaluate how well they work.
+3. Launch and operate the Jupyter Notebook or Google Colab notebook [inductive.ipynb](inductive.ipynb) in your preferred environment to see how well the CNFGNN model is performing over different percentage of seen nodes.
 ### Give Google Colab a try!
 By clicking the link at the top of the notebook, you may quickly examine and run the source code in a Google Colab environment.
 You can also check [here](http://colab.research.google.com/github/AbhiJeet70/PerceptualLossVAE/blob/main/Perceptual_Loss_in_VAE.ipynb)